-- Ms. Gayathri Balasubramanian (on FIP), M.A.
-Clinical Psychology, NET
+- Dr. Gayathri Balasubramanian HOD M.A.
+Clinical Psychology, NET, Ph.D

 Certified counsellor for HIV Positive Individuals

 Areas of interest: Foundations of abnormal behaviour, Stress and its impact, Attitude and its influence on behaviour, Counselling for HIV Positive Individuals and AIDS patients, Animal Psychology.